Policy Regarding Mandatory Vaccination Requirements for In-person University Activities

 Until October 15, 2021, individuals who wish to participate in In-person University Activities must provide the University with Proof that they are Fully Vaccinated or have received their first dose of a two-dose vaccine or must have requested an accommodation.

-Individuals with a single dose of a two-dose vaccine or who have a validated and approved accommodation will be subject to additional public health measures, including mandatory twice-weekly rapid testing and disclosure of test results pursuant to the University’s testing procedures and protocols.
+Individuals who are not Fully Vaccinated or who have a validated and approved accommodation will be subject to additional public health measures, including mandatory twice-weekly rapid testing and disclosure of test results pursuant to the University’s testing procedures and protocols.
 Those who have submitted a request for an accommodation and are awaiting the university’s decision are permitted to participate in In-person Activities during this time, subject to additional public health measures, including mandatory twice-weekly rapid testing and disclosure of test results pursuant to the University’s testing procedures and protocols.

 Effective October 16, 2021, all individuals who wish to participate in In-person University Activities must: